Updated January 2017

 Colin Woodard looks to history to inform 11 nations of distinct cultures.

-Kevin Hayes Wilson built a tool to redraw the states for speculative electoral outcomes for the 2016 presidential election.
+Kevin Hayes Wilson built a more nuanced tool to redraw the states for speculative electoral outcomes for the 2016 presidential election.
 With it, he discovered very small tweaks like subtle shifts to the Wisconsin-Illinois and Florida-Alabama borders would have tipped the scales to Hillary Clinton.

 Alasdair Rae and Garrett Nelson studied commuter patterns which suggest megaregion partitions.